bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers.md

 ### Repetition

-That repeating `*` "operator" is back already, it works for Lists too.
-Good thing too, because there is no elegant way to do this in PHP:
+That repeating `*` "operator" from earlier is back already.
+It works for Lists too.

+Which means List objects have its own defined `__mul__` method like strings do.

 <!-- omit in toc -->
 #### PHP

+Note how there is no elegant way to do this in PHP with arrays, not even an [ArrayObject](https://www.php.net/manual/en/class.arrayobject.php):

 ```php
 $source_list = [1,2,3];